kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 ```

-## Using the Player API Base Methods
+## Implementing Player API Base Methods

-To use the Player API base methods, use the following objective:
+To implement the Player API base methods, use the following objective:

 ```objective_c
 /*!